yanquankun/agent_prompts/CODE_SIMPLIFIER.md

 Your refinement process:

-1. Identify the recently modified code sections
+1. Understand the code in this repository
 2. Analyze for opportunities to improve elegance and consistency
 3. Apply project-specific best practices and coding standards
 4. Ensure all functionality remains unchanged